Novant8/priv-accept-topics/crawler/README.md

 * `--outfile OUTFILE`: the output file with the metadata in JSON
 * `--pretty-print`: if enabled, the output file will be beautified and printed in multiple lines, otherwise the output will be printed minified in a single line.
 * `--accept_words ACCEPT_WORDS`: a file with the expressions that indicate cookie acceptance
+* `--deny_words DENY_WORDS`: a file with the expressions that indicate cookie denial
+* `--option_words OPTION_WORDS`: a file with the expressions that indicate "more options"
 * `--chrome_binary CHROME_BINARY`: the path to chrome's binary in your machine.
 By default, it searches on Chrome's default directories in the machine.
 * `--chrome_driver CHROME_DRIVER`: the path to chrome_driver in your machine.
 By default, is searches on the current directory
 * `--screenshot_dir SCREENSHOT_DIR`: where to save the screenshots of the visits and clicked element